blue-oil/blueoil/docs/tutorial/image_cls.md

 # Training for Basic Classification

-This guide trains a neural network model to classify images of 10 objects in the [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset on GPU server.
+This tutorial covers training a neural network model on a GPU server to classify images of 10 objects in the [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset.

 <img src="../_static/cifar10.png" width="400">

 ## Preparation

-The CIFAR-10 dataset is available from official website, but original dataset's format (numpy array) is unsupported in the Blueoil.
+The CIFAR-10 dataset is available from the official website.
+However, the dataset's original format (numpy array) is unsupported in Blueoil.

-Blueoil supports 2 formats for basic classification.
+Blueoil supports 2 formats for basic classification:

 - Caltech101 format
 - DeLTA-Mark format

-Note: *Please see the detail in <a href="../usage/dataset.html">Prepare training dataset</a>*
+Note: *Please see the details in <a href="../usage/dataset.html">Prepare training dataset</a>*

-You can download other data format (PNG image format) of CIFAR-10 from our mirror site.
+You can download PNG format CIFAR-10 from our mirror site.
 [https://s3-ap-northeast-1.amazonaws.com/leapmind-public-storage/datasets/cifar.tgz](https://s3-ap-northeast-1.amazonaws.com/leapmind-public-storage/datasets/cifar.tgz)

     $ wget https://s3-ap-northeast-1.amazonaws.com/leapmind-public-storage/datasets/cifar.tgz
     $ tar xzf cifar.tgz

-The subdirectory of this dataset under train or test becomes the class name and images are located under the subdirectory.
-(This is same as Caltech101 format)
+The subdirectories of train and test represent the classes.
+The respective images are located in the aforementioned subdirectories.
+(The organization is the same for the Caltech101 format.)
 ```
 cifar
  ├─ train